Are you familiar with the Net Promoter Score as a customer success metric?

 - What NPS best practices can I start using today?

-Aside from customer success management, NPS can also be a great data point for other teams, such as sales and marketing teams who want data on who their best customers are, who may be ready to provide a case study or testimonial, or which users are struggling and could benefit from a nurture campaign.
+For example, using data in sales and marketing teams can help them identify who their best customers are, who may be ready to provide a case study or testimonial, or which users are struggling and could benefit from a nurture campaign.
 However, when it comes to customer success, NPS is key because it can help clue you in to any problems that users are encountering and be proactive against those problems.

 How NPS Works